 VIMS Advisory Board

-Gina Sonne (president and treasurer), Geraldine DeLuca, Doris Hampton, Teresa Lyons, Bob Metz, Mindy Schorr, and Suzanne Serat.
+Gina Sonne (president), Geraldine DeLuca, Doris Hampton, Teresa Lyons, Bob Metz, Mindy Schorr, Suzanne Serat and Suzanne Champlin (treasurer).

 Valley Insight Meditation Society